d-bev/d-bev/README.md

 ## Hi there 👋

-Current GU Senior studying Computer Science

-He/him
+Recent GU graduate, CPSC B.S.

 I’m currently working on:
   - a VM I've written from scratch